growilabs/growi-docs/docs/en/guide/tutorial/duplicate_page.md

 ![duplicate6](./images/duplicate6.png)

-By duplicating the page this way,
-You can easily create a wiki page with copied contents.
+By duplicating the page this way, you can easily create a wiki page with copied contents.

-Next, let's use the template function as a similar function.
+Next, let's use a template function similar to the one described above.

 ## Create a template